-The security climate in some parts of Ethiopia is complex, with some highly unsafe regions.
+The security climate in certain parts of Ethiopia is complex, with some regions being highly unsafe.
 Due to armed conflict, communications disruptions, civil unrest, crime, terrorism, extreme risk, and uncertainty, it is advised to reconsider travel to Ethiopia.
 There is a risk of widespread protests in response to political and religious unrest.
 Demonstrations may occur at short notice and result in enormous gatherings, leading to travel disruptions and road closures.
 You should use caution and avoid crowds, especially near places of worship.

-It is advised to avoid all travel within 10km of the border of Eritrea, South Sudan, and Kenya and 20km of the border with Sudan.
+It is advised to avoid all travel within 10 km of the borders of Eritrea, South Sudan, and Kenya and 20 km of the border with Sudan.
 It is also advised to avoid travel to the whole of the Tigray regional state, the whole of Gambella provincial state, the West Wollega Zone, East Wollega Zone, Kellem Wellega and Horo Gudru Wellega in the Oromia regional state, the total of Metekel Zone and Maokomo Special zone in the Benishangul Gumuz provincial state, north of the A4 road in West Shewa Zone, North Shewa Zone in the Oromia regional state, and within 100km of the border with Tigray provincial state to the north of Anseba town in Afar, and within 30km of the border with Tigray to the south of Anseba town in Afar.

-The Ethiopian Government frequently restricts or shuts down internet, and other phone services during and after civil unrest, limiting access to U.S. Embassy consular services.
+The Ethiopian Government frequently restricts or shuts down the internet and other phone services during and after civil unrest, limiting access to U.S. Embassy consular services.
 The U.S. Embassy cannot provide emergency assistance to citizens outside Addis Ababa.

 There is an ongoing threat of terrorism across Ethiopia.
-Westerners, including British nationals, may be targeted, with attacks potentially occurring at religious events, public holidays, or other gatherings.
+Westerners may be targeted, with attacks potentially occurring at religious events, public holidays, or other gatherings.
 These attacks can be indiscriminate and may affect areas frequented by foreign nationals.

-If you are traveling from a country with confirmed cases or a country named by the Ethiopian Civil Aviation Authority, you may be asked to complete a Travellers Health Screening form for Mpox.
+If you are traveling from a country with confirmed cases of Mpox or a country named by the Ethiopian Civil Aviation Authority, you may be asked to complete a Travelers Health Screening form.
 If you have symptoms, you could be required to undergo testing or treatment.